hsluv/hsluv/README.md

 You can also test yourself the library by running `haxe tests.hxml`.
 It'll run with Haxe's built-in interpreter.

 Seems to work on some targets.
-PHP seems to break on int parsing.
-Tests working in:
-- Interpreter (`--interp`)
-- Python (found an issue with a divie by zero)
-- Lua (found an issue with integer parsing)

-Tests not working in:
+Here are the tests that couldn't pass on my computer :
-- PHP : Std.parseInt doesn't work with hexadecimal values.
+- PHP : PHP7 parseInt function doesn't convert hexadecimal values anymore.

-*More to come...*
+Tests to do:
+- SWF
+- Windows and Mac

 [husl-java]: https://github.com/husl-colors/husl-java